Who's Counting? Marilyn Waring on Sex, Lies and Global Economics

 Who's Counting?
-Marilyn Waring on Sex, Lies and Global Economics is a 1995 documentary film on Marilyn Waring, directed by Terre Nash, produced by the National Film Board of Canada, and largely based on Waring's book If Women Counted (1988).
+Marilyn Waring on Sex, Lies and Global Economics is a 1995 Canadian documentary film on Marilyn Waring, directed by Terre Nash, produced by the National Film Board of Canada, and largely based on Waring's book If Women Counted (1988).

 Sequences from the film were shot in Canada, New Zealand, New York City, the Persian Gulf, and the Philippines.
 The film includes music from Penny Lang, Penguin Café Orchestra, Brian Eno and Daniel Lanois.

 The title is a pun on Sex, Lies, and Videotape (1989).